Coronary heart disease and pregnancy

 Some women develop heart problems for the first time in pregnancy.

-Non-urgent advice: Call your midwife, maternity unit, GP or 111 immediately if you have:
+Non-urgent advice: Call your midwife or GP if you have:

 - chest pain or breathlessness when you're lying down